jsnkle/Celtic-Lunar-Seasonal-Calendar/README.md

-# Celtic Lunar-Seasonal Calendar
+# Draíocht Calendar

-## A Return to Natural Time
+## The Ancient Druid Observational Lunar-Seasonal Spiral Approach

-The Celtic Lunar-Seasonal Calendar is a time-keeping system that aligns with the actual rhythms of the cosmos rather than arbitrary human divisions.
+The Draíocht Calendar is a time-keeping system that aligns with the actual rhythms of the cosmos rather than arbitrary human divisions.
 This calendar begins each year on the spring equinox and tracks months by the phases of the moon, honoring both solar and lunar cycles in their natural relationship.

 ## Philosophy